teomores/kafka-twitter/README.md

 ### Installing
 #### 1. Local Setup
 This is the basic setup if you want to run the application on a single machine.
 In this case your machine will host the client, the AppServer and both Kafka and Zookeeper.
-If you want to run the application in a distributed scenario, jump to the [*this section*](####2.-distributed-setup).
+If you want to run the application in a distributed scenario, jump to the next section.

 1. First of all, you need **Apache Kafka**.
 In order to do so, just follow the simple instructions provided on the [Confluent Platform Quick Start](https://docs.confluent.io/current/quickstart/ce-quickstart.html#ce-quickstart) page.
 In a few minutes you should be able download and setup all you need; at that point just open your favorite terminal and run:
 ```console